-I visited the museum in June 2005 during the Museums on the Air weekend.
+I first visited the museum in June 2005 during the Museums on the Air weekend.
 Although the collection includes much radio and radar equipment, my main interest was in the telephony and telegraphy equipment.
 I took plenty of photographs, but can only present a selection here.
-I've passed copies to the museum staff and hope that they can use some of them either in displays or on their web pages.
-I visited again in 2009 by prior arrangement.
-I took some more detailed shots of the teleprinters, some of which are included here.
+I have visited again several times.
+I took some more photos including detailed shots of the teleprinters, some of which are included here.

 All the images are clickable for a larger version.
-Use 'Back' to return here. - Sam
+Use 'Esc' to return or click the X.

 Although the space available is limited, there is an awful lot of stuff crammed in with very informative descriptions. |